DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 As knowledge workers, knowledge is value, and we share that value freely and willingly.
 When I submit a PR that I poured my heart into—only to have a colleague suggest an obviously better strategy that sends me back to square one—I'm thankful every single time.
 I now know one more thing and that's valuable.

+The goal isn’t to know everything—it’s to enjoy not knowing and keep learning anyway.

 Even though some might see me as some kind of wizard (my monitor seems to flicker with code, windows pop in and out of existence until I miraculously raise a PR while my hands never left the keyboard), I still get overwhelmed when I look at the giant, ever-growing list of things I still want to learn.
 And that, in itself, makes me happy.

 ![Happy Not Knowing](happy.png)